LuminalHQ/organizations/README.md

 from an AWS organization:

 ```
-ADMIN_AWS_PROFILE=<PROFILE> make organizations.json
+make organizations.json
 ```

-Specify the AWS profile name with `ADMIN_AWS_PROFILE`.
-This profile must have credentials with permissions equivalent to `AWSOrganizationsReadOnlyAccess`.
+You must have AWS credentials for your root account active, with permissions equivalent to `AWSOrganizationsReadOnlyAccess`.

 ## Use Cloudformation Stacksets to provision IAM roles